SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

 ## Delete from table

-Delete removes the data from the latest version of the Delta table as per the condition specified below.
-Please note that delete does not remove it from the physical storage until the older versions are explicitly vacuumed.
+Delete removes the data from the latest version of the Delta table that matches the specified condition.
+Please note that delete does not remove it from the physical storage until the older versions are explicitly [vacuumed](#vaccum-table).

 ### Parameters {#delete-parameters}